 Frenzy and the Necktie Strangler

-In the summer of 1971, I worked in Covent Garden as a porter.
-It was a good way to earn money during my summer break from university.
+In the summer of 1971, I worked in Covent Garden market as a porter.
+It was a good way to earn money during my summer break from university and it offered me the chance to observe Alfred Hitchcock direct Frenzy.

 One morning, as I was pulling a barrow down Bow Street, I noticed an Evening Standard billboard outside the Globe pub, proclaiming: ‘Necktie Strangler Strikes Again‘.